ennywnad/ward-watch/README.md

 ### The Good Stuff (Things That Keep You Alive)

 - ☕ **Coffee** - Temporarily makes you fast.
 You'll need 6 more in an hour.
+(2.5x speed boost on Night Shift!)
 - 🍕 **Pizza** - Cold.
 From the break room.
 Been there since Tuesday.
 Still better than nothing. +Sanity
 - 🧻 **Bathroom Break** - The 30 seconds of peace you get while hiding in the staff bathroom.
 Maximum sanity restoration.
 - 🪑 **The Chair** - Legend says if you sit down, you heal.
 Most nurses have forgotten what sitting feels like.
+- 🧴 **Hand Sanitizer** - Creates a protective shield for 3 seconds.
+Enemies can't drain your sanity.
+Clean hands, clear mind.
+- 💉 **Working Equipment** - Miraculously fixes one baby's problem automatically.
+It's like finding a unicorn.
+- 👩‍⚕️ **Coworker Support** - Another nurse handles one annoying person for you.
+"I got this one."
+Bless them.

 ### The Bad Stuff (Your Shift In A Nutshell)